Analysis | Four questions courts are deciding that will shape how we vote by mail in November

 Republicans are in court trying to uphold states’ laws that require election officials to toss ballots, including in Arizona, Ohio and Pennsylvania.

-Democrats and voting-rights advocates are also concerned about requirements in some states that voters find a witness to sign off on their ballot, arguing that’s untenable in a pandemic.
+Democrats and voting rights advocates are also concerned about requirements in some states that voters find a witness to sign off on their ballot, arguing that’s untenable in a pandemic.
 Judges have been sympathetic to this, eliminating witness requirements in Minnesota and Rhode Island — the latter going all the way to the U.S. Supreme Court.
 And here’s what a federal court in South Carolina said about that state’s witness law: “The character and magnitude of the burdens imposed on [voters] in having to place their health at risk during the covid-19 pandemic likely outweigh the extent to which the Witness Requirement advances the state’s interests of voter fraud and integrity.”

 “Courts understand those create unreasonable hurdles to voting in the time of the pandemic,” Weiser said.
 The exception to this might be North Carolina.
 The state reduced its two-witness requirement to one, but left-leaning groups are struggling in court to eliminate that last witness requirement.